Living & Aging with MBC: Dr. Rachel Freedman & Patient Experiences

 In cancer care, a geriatric assessment may be used to understand patient’s current health status and discuss treatment options.
 As we age, our bodies change.
 People who are 65 years and older may have specific needs that their health care team wants to understand.
 This tool helps them to recommend the best treatment plan and provide the right amount of support.

+A geriatric assessment does not typically include a number score or grade.
+The results of this assessment are used in making decisions about treatment planning.
 For example, older patients with cancer have a higher risk of falls.
 Falls can lead to life-changing injuries that can make it harder to live alone.
 In this example PT might be suggested as well as other options.

 While it is becoming a more common part of cancer care for adults over age 65, not all patients are asked to complete a geriatric assessment.
 When choosing a doctor for cancer care, it might be an important consideration and it is worth asking if they use it in their practice